CarolineBha/HDA/README.md

 # Hermeneutic discourse analysis (HDA)
-Dataset and python code will be uploaded shortly.
+Datasets and Python code will be uploaded shortly.